tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 * Drop columns with minimum cardinality.
 * Drop duplicate rows.
 * Drop rows with missing values in the target column.
-* Encode the target column.
+* Encode the target column (only for classification tasks).

 See the [Cleaner](../data_cleaning/cleaner.md) class for a description of the parameters.
 <br /><br /><br />